webyrd/underconstraints/README.md

 # underconstraints

+[Would the cons case in evalo benefit from underconstraints?]

+[How much overhead does an underconstraint impose in practice?]

+[How should you use underconstraints with dynamic goal reordering?
+Simple: the underconstraints should be dynamically generated in that case, with only the desired unconstrained created.]

 Underconstraints for miniKanren, inspired by a conversation with Youyou Cong about the `presento` constraint (a dual to the `absento` constraint) in miniKanren, from the mkTut tutorial I gave at